Going to win $1.2B Powerball prize? Consider not taking cash

 Under the annuity plan, winners will receive an immediate payment and then 29 annual payments that rise by 5% each year until finally reaching the $1.2 billion total.

 Lottery winners who take cash either don't want to wait for their winnings or they figure they can invest the money and end up with more money than an annuity would offer.
-It's what the biggest winners nearly always do, including the buyers of a Mega Millions ticket in Illinois in July that paid off in $1.337 billion prize.
+It's what the biggest winners nearly always do, including the buyers of a Mega Millions ticket in Illinois in July who received a lump sum payment of $780.5 million after winning a $1.337 billion prize.

 As Jeremy Keil, a financial adviser from New Berlin, Wisconsin, put it, "There is no bad choice."